ak45akash/Coupon-Dispenser/SETUP_EMAILS.md

 Your application uses Supabase's `generateLink` function which automatically sends password recovery emails.
 However, for emails to actually be sent, you need to configure Supabase's email provider.

-## Option 1: Use Supabase's Built-in Email Service (Recommended for Development)
+## How Email Works Now

-Supabase provides a free email service for development with some limitations.
+The application uses Supabase's built-in email service with customizable templates.
+When you create a user, Supabase automatically sends a password reset email using the "Reset password" template.

-### Steps:
+### Quick Setup:

 1. **Go to Supabase Dashboard**
    - Visit: https://app.supabase.com